-- a) Government subvention is recognised at its fair value, where there is reasonable assurance that the subvention will be received and all attaching conditions will be complied with.
-When the subvention relates to an expense item, it is recognised as income over the periods necessary to match the subvention on a systematic basis to the costs that it is intended to compensate. - b) Box office income is recognised on an accrual basis. - c) Children Troupe activities fees and its membership fees are recognised on an accrual basis. - d) Outreach and education activities fees and other performance fees are recognised under the terms and conditions of the service agreements on an accrual basis. - e) Membership fees are recognised on a cash receipt basis. - f) Donation and sponsorship are recognised on a cash receipt basis or in the period as specified by the donor. - g) Bank interest income is recognised on a time-proportion basis using the effective interest method. - h) Bonds interest income is recognised on a time-proportion basis using the effective interest method. - i) Miscellaneous income is recognised on an accrual basis.
+- b) Box office income is recognised on an accrual basis. - c) Children Troupe activities fees and its membership fees are recognised on an accrual basis. - d) Outreach and education activities fees and other performance fees are recognised under the terms and conditions of the service agreements on an accrual basis. - e) Membership fees are recognised on a cash receipt basis. - f) Donation and sponsorship are recognised on a cash receipt basis or in the period as specified by the donor. - g) Bank interest income is recognised on a time-proportion basis using the effective interest method. - h) Bond interest income is recognised on a time-proportion basis using the effective interest method. - i) Miscellaneous income is recognised on an accrual basis.